 That’s when the response is usually triggered.
 Unfortunately, most companies don’t have that employee who is trained to look for that, nor trained on how to respond.

-Responding to an Incident
+Responding to a Cyber Security Incident

 Can you identify an incident?
 Who responds?
 How do they respond?
 What’s at risk?
 Can you afford it?
 What do you do first?